vitorhayzer/KangarooGame/README.md

 # KangarooGame
-remake of the Atari Game Kangaroo
+remake of the Atari Game Kangaroo.
+contributors: Davi Cunha, Thiago Melo and Vitor Hayzer(me), all from CEFET-MG.